benwiggy/PDFsuite/Shell_Scripts/ReadMe.md

 creator.py -c CreatorName -i inputfile [-o outputfile]

 ### Get Info (getInfo.py)
-This scripts outputs all the available PDF metadata for a file: Author, Creator, etc, Number of Pages, Version number, flags for encryption and security.
+This script outputs all the available PDF metadata for a file: Author, Creator, etc, Number of Pages, Version number, flags for encryption and security.

+### Get PDF from Clipboard (getPDFclip.py)
+This script takes PDF data from the MacOS clipboard, and saves it to a named file.
+If the file already exists, the PDF is added as a new page to the existing file.
+(Thus making an impromptu Scrapbook of saved PDF data.)

 ### Page Layout (pagelayout.py)
 This script provides functions to easily draw rectangles, circles, lines, and text on a PDF page, with colours and transparency.
 It saves the results to file called "Test.pdf" on the user's Desktop.
 It is simply a "proof of concept" for a text-based description of graphical items.